US consumer prices rose 0.4% in March on higher gas costs

 WASHINGTON – U.S. consumer prices climbed 0.4% in March, an increase caused mostly by higher costs for gasoline, electricity and shelter.

-The Labor Department says the consumer price index rose a healthy 1.9% last month from a year ago, a sharp jump from the annual pace of 1.5% in February.
+The Labor Department said Wednesday that the consumer price index rose a healthy 1.9% last month from a year ago, a sharp jump from the annual pace of 1.5% in February.

+Inflation has been relatively modest even as the job market has strengthened and wage gains have accelerated over the past several years.
+The Trump administration has been highlighting the meager inflation as the president calls on the Federal Reserve to cut a key short-term interest rate.

+But consumer prices in March suggested that the Fed can remain patient, as the figures were essentially near its 2% target.

+"Overall, the March CPI data is another month of goldilocks inflation," said Leslie Preston, a senior economist at TD Bank.
+"Not too hot that the Fed needs to reevaluate its pause, and not so cold that it needs to consider easing policy."

-Inflation has been relatively modest even as the job market has strengthened over the past several years.
-But the increase in energy prices in March — which accounted for 60% last month's increase — ate into recent wage growth.
-Average hourly wages have increased 1.3% in the past year, down from a gain of 1.9% in February.
+Still, inflation in the form of commodity prices for gasoline and electricity roared in March, eating into wage growth.
+Average hourly wages have increased 1.3% in the past year, down from an annual gain of 1.9% in February.

+Roughly 60 percent of inflation last month came from a 3.5% increase in energy prices.

 Excluding the volatile energy and food categories, core prices increased 0.1% in March and 2% from a year ago.